glory-ka/knowledgeTrace/editor/vim/vim-03.md

 Buffer in this case means an unsaved file.
 And we can switch buffers by using a command like ```: edit <filename>```.

-To go around it and switch buffer while keeping all the unsaved changes, we can change the buffer setting to **hidden**.
+To go around it and switch buffer while keeping all the unsaved changes, we must change the buffer setting to **hidden**.

 ```vim
 :set hidden